Tsimina/Medical-Image-Diagnosis/README.md

 **Get training dataset**

-The dataset is already split into subdirectories train/test/val, for the train and test application you just need to provide the ROOT of the directory.
+The dataset will be downloaded locally from Kaggle by running this script:

 ```
 cd Medical-Image-Diagnosis
 python -m dataset.import_data
 ```

+> [!IMPORTANT]
+> The dataset is already split into subdirectories train/test/val, for the train and test application you just need to provide the ROOT of the directory.

 **Train**